-A civil investigation helps uncover and assemble the information needed for a civil trail.
-A civil trial is the opposite of a criminal trail.
-In most cases, this type of court case involves two individual citizens who are arguing about an issue that relates to their rights as citizens.
-For example, if one person sues another for damages caused in a domestic accident, the case will likely be tried in a civil trial.
-Civil investigations are utilized to gather the evidence that is essential to such a trial.
+A civil trial is a type of court case involving two individual citizens who disagree on an issue that relates to their rights as citizens.
+For example, if one person sues another for damages cased by a domestic accident, the case will likely be conducted as a civil trial.
+Civil investigators are responsible for gathering the evidence essential to such a trial.

-There are many kinds of civil investigations, with some of the more common ones being:
+While there are many kinds of civil investigations, some of the more common ones are:

-A civil investigation typically begins with an analysis.
-A private investigator will usually meet with the person launching the investigation to discuss the needs of the investigation, the budget alloted for the investigation and how the case should proceed.
-Then, the investigator will approach the case, using a variety of investigative techniques to get answers and evidence as needed.
-Depending on the investigation, investigators may use surveillance, background checks, medical or forensic investigations, witness examination, and other methods they feel fit to solve the case.
-The investigator will then meet with the client again to discuss findings.
-If needed, an investigator can create an official report or even act as an expert witness in a civil trial.
+A civil investigation typically begins with analysis.
+A private investigator will meet with the person initiating the investigation in order to discuss the goals and budget of the investigation.
+The investigator will then conduct their investigation utilizing a variety of investigative techniques to gather relevant evidence.
+Depending on the individual investigation, they may use surveillance, background checks, forensic investigation, asset searches, witness examination, and other methods.
+The investigator will then discuss their findings with the client and, if needed, create an official report or act as an expert witness.

 Use the search utility on the top of this page or select from a state listed below to find a civil investigator, or give us a call at (888) 997-4669.

 At PInow.com our goal is to help you find local private investigation professionals with no hassle.